 - Organizational Measures: Employees’ training, confidentiality agreements, limited access on “need to know” basis.

 - Technological Measures: Use of security software, password, firewall and encryption.

 - Destruction Measures: Records and documents of the members are destroyed in a confidential manner (e.g., shredding of paper records, wiped clean/deleting of discs and physical destruction of hard drives).

 - Third party obligations: Contractual privacy agreement with third parties.
 To ensure the protection of your personal information, third parties enter into a legal contract and confidentiality agreement before the College uses their services.

 The College is open about its policies and procedures and will provide members with specific information relating to the maintenance of personal information.
 These policies are available by contacting the College’s Privacy Officer.

 9. Individual Access:

-Members may contact the Privacy Officer at any time to discuss access to personal information.
-Upon written request, access will be provided.
+Members may contact the Privacy Officer at any time to discuss access to their own personal information.
+Upon written request, access will be provided, except as outlined below.
 A small fee may be applied to cover the cost of administration.
-In certain situations, such as legal or regulatory requirements, the College may not be able to offer you access to your personal information and will provide you with the reasons for denial.
-The College will correct or amend personal information that is shown to be incomplete or inaccurate.
+Where legal or regulatory requirements prevent allowing access to personal information, the College will provide you with the reasons for denial of access.

 10. Challenging Compliance: